warmsignull/desktop/README.md

 ## Usage

 Run `desktop` from any terminal.
-The launcher offers three screens:
+The launcher offers four screens:

 1. **Configured** – your curated list from the configuration file (favourites appear first).
 2. **Detect** – highlights which configured desktops look installed based on `detect_commands`.
 3. **Install** – shows desktops that expose an `install_command`, allowing you to run the command for missing environments directly from the launcher.
+4. **Options** – view the auto-detected package manager, override it, or trigger a fresh detection.

 Key bindings:

 - `↑`/`↓` or `k`/`j`: Move the selection.
 - `Enter`: Launch the highlighted desktop (Configured/Detect) or open the desktop menu to pick extras and run install/uninstall (Install).
+In the Options screen it applies the highlighted override.
 - `u`: Uninstall the selected desktop (Install screen) and optionally remove extras.
 - `f`: Mark or unmark the selection as a favourite (persisted between runs).
 - `s`: Cycle the session filter (`All → X11 → Wayland`).
 - `d`: Refresh detection results.
+- `r`: Re-run package manager detection (Options screen).
-- `1`, `2`, `3`: Jump between the Configured, Detect, and Install screens.
+- `1`, `2`, `3`, `4`: Jump between the Configured, Detect, Install, and Options screens.
 - `q`: Quit the launcher (the terminal is cleared on exit).

 When a desktop is launched the script executes the associated command via the